derekcarnegie/Stock-Data-Analysis-Tool-15-112/README.md

 -Within the folder place the balance sheet inside with the format: STOCKTICKERNAME_BS.csv

--Within the folder place the historical price data sheet with the format: STOCKTICKERNMAE_Price.csv
+-Within the folder place the historical price data sheet with the format: STOCKTICKERNAME_Price.csv

 Using the Program: